pryv/dev-site/source/guides/webhooks.md

 }
 ```

 6. The server processes the data as configured and sends it back to the user app.
-It can for example send a congratulatory message to the user about the number of steps he did, or perform any algorithm that you may have programmed on the server.
+It can for example send a congratulatory message to the user about the number of steps he did, or perform any algorithm that you may have programmed on the server. (adapt according to new use case)

 ## Special features